Page title

 Section 4.33(1) of the LG Act provides that a person’s enrolment expires when they are enrolled based on their ownership of rateable property and their property is sold.
 Local governments regularly receive details of land sales, consistent with section 9.68 of the LG Act.

-CEO’s should ensure that where advice of change of ownership is received, the roll is checked to ensure that the owner is removed if they were enrolled.
+CEOs are responsible for ensuring that where advice of change of ownership is received, the owners and occupiers register is checked to ensure that the owner’s claim is recorded as expired because of the sale / transfer of ownership.

 If one person in a pair of owners changes, only the person that no longer has ownership should be removed.